smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 Set
 ===

-The :dfn:`set` type represents an unordered collection of unique homogeneous values.
+The :dfn:`set` type represents a collection of unique homogeneous values.
 A set shape requires a single member named ``member``.
 Sets are defined in the IDL using a :ref:`set_statement <idl-set>`.
 The following example defines a set of strings: